 Before We Go Ahead and Proceed...Safety First

 Is tanning safe?
 In the modern world where we live in, you will hear a lot of contrasting views regarding tanning.
 Actually, there are more people who would tell you that it’s bad for your skin.
-To tell you honestly, I have been tanning my skin for several years now and I never had any sign of skin issues.
+To tell you honestly, it's been a long time that I have been tanning my skin and till now, I never had any sign of skin issues.